A complete backpacking Australia guide you need to read to avoid mistakes, save money and stay in fun and cool hostels.

 We’ve travelled extensively in Australia, from the East Coast, the Top End and to the Central Australian desert.

-At the end of this article you’ll spot a big hostel and itinerary map which is really helpful for your planning.
+You’ll spot a big hostel and itinerary map which is really helpful for your planning.

 Not only that, but we share with you our ultimate hostel packing list, and how to get around Down Under.

 List of cities with the Best Hostels in Australia

 Enough of the nitty gritty.
 Let’s jump right on in to the great hostels.